 Can You Eat Ginger Straight from the Garden?

 Yes!
 Young ginger (harvested 3–4 months after planting) is tender and edible.
-Mature ginger (8–10 months) has thicker skin.
+Mature ginger (8–10 months) has thicker skin, so peeling is required.
 “Can ginger be left in the ground?”
-In the UK, frost will kill it, so harvest before winter or overwinter indoors.
+In most of the UK, frost will kill it, so harvest before winter or overwinter indoors.
+Here in Devon, I sometimes leave my ginger plants in the ground over winter, but this can be risky.
+If you fancy taking a chance, you can always try applying a heavy mulch over your ginger plants during winter, and scrape the mulch back in spring, to allow the new shoot to come through.

 Does Ginger Come Back Every Year?